membraneframework/membrane_demo/camera_to_hls/README.md

 mix run --no-halt
 ```

-CMAF header and segment files will be created in `output` directory along with HLS playlist files.
+CMAF header and segment files will be created in the `output` directory along with HLS playlist files.

-To play the HLS stream you can just serve the content of `output` dir via regular HTTP server, e.g. by running in a separate terminal:
+To play the HLS stream you can just serve the content of the `output` dir via a regular HTTP server, e.g. by running in a separate terminal:

 ```shell
 python3 -m http.server 8000
 ```

-Then, you can open the url http://localhost:8000/output/index.m3u8 in some player, e.g. `ffplay` or `vlc`
+Then, you can open the URL http://localhost:8000/output/index.m3u8 in some players, e.g. `ffplay` or `vlc`

 ```shell
 ffplay http://localhost:8000/output/index.m3u8
 ```

-Moreover you can open the url http://localhost:8000/stream in your browser and enjoy the video from your camera :)
+Moreover, you can open the URL http://localhost:8000/stream in your browser and enjoy the video from your camera :)

 _You might be asked to grant access to your camera, as some operating systems require that_